 Self Regional Healthcare conducts a Community Health Needs Assessment every two to three years to help identify the greatest health needs in our seven county service area.
 Utilizing interviews, facilitated discussions, analyses and other tools we gathered this information in the Lakelands region, which includes Abbeville, Edgefield, Greenwood, Laurens, McCormick, Newberry, and Saluda counties.

-We are currently gathering information to coordinate another Community Health Needs Assessment to be presented soon.
-The Dixon Hughes Goodman Health Consulting Group will help coordinate the assessment.
+We are currently gathering information to coordinate another Community Health Needs Assessment in the future.
 Add Your Voice!

 Key Areas of Community Health